dgraph-io/dgraph/wiki/content/design-concepts/index.md

 ### Dgraph
 This is how it would run in Dgraph:

-* Node X contains posting list for predicate `friends`
+* Node X contains posting list for predicate `friends`.
 * Seek to caller's userid in Node X **(1 RPC)**.
 Retrieve a list of friend uids.
 * Do multiple seeks for each of the friend uids, to generate a list of friends of friends uids. `result set 1`
 * Node Y contains posting list for predicate `posts_liked`.